ElianCordoba/softwareontheroad/src/content/react-hooks.md

   ```
   By passing a second parameter to useEffect we are setting a _subscription_ whenever the _id_ property change the effect will be retriggered

-  If instead we would like to make an API call **ONLY** when the component is mounted
+  If instead, we would like to make an API call **ONLY** when the component is mounted

   ```javascript
   const [fullName, setFullName] = useState(null);